Monday, February 9, 2026

 If the reader clicks this link, China Accession Protocol, then searches for the words "Products subject to export duty", China's table will be displayed.
 The reader will see that China did not include "rare earths" in its table, so the WTO declared that China would have to remove the tariffs on its rare earth exports.

-Note: When China's legal sources dropped their prices, its illegal smugglers were forced to drop their prices.
-Molycorp could not afford to offer comparably low prices, so it filed for bankruptcy.
+Note: When China dropped its prices, Molycorp could not afford to offer comparably low prices, so it filed for bankruptcy.

-Molycorp was just one of many rare earth mining and refining operations outside of China that were devastated when China's legal and illegal exporters overwhelmed global markets with low priced ores and refined rare earth eleements.
+Molycorp was just one of many rare earth mining and refining operations outside of China that were devastated when China overwhelmed global markets with low priced ores and refined rare earth elements.
 Interested readers can check the following links to reports that describe the bankruptcies and near bankruptcies inflicted on other rare earth companies during the turbulent 2010 to 2016 period.

 With the benefit of 20-20 hindsight, the reader can see that the Obama administration's successful appeal to the WTO tribunal was a pyrrhic victory.
 China's "loss" was a strategic triumph that enabled it to greatly strengthen its dominance of the world's markets for rare earths.